On the Platform and Beyond

 AK: Hmmm that's a tough one.
 Winning my first MAC title would have to be it.
 I remember being so nervous that whole weekend, even after running in the final race.
 People told me I won and I just could not believe it.
 I felt uneasy, shy even standing on the podium getting my medal.
 Afterward, I went up to the stands where my mom was sitting, I gave her a hug and just began crying.
 It proved to me that my hard work pays off, that moment let me know I could contend with some of the best in college athletics and left me hungry for more.

-What do you do to get psyched up for a meet?
+DB: What do you do to get psyched up for a meet?

 AK: I get extremely nervous before my events so I listen to techno or reggaeton music to displace my nervous energy by distracting myself with singing, sometimes dancing, during my warm-up laps.
 I listen to the same play list every time I do warm-up drills because it helps focus my energy and gets me excited to run.